githubschool/sep-25/README.md

   </p>
 </p>

+#### Prerequisites

-_Welcome! :wave: This is the source repository for the [GitHub for Managers Universe Workshop](https://githubuniverse.com/program/).
+_Welcome! :wave: This is the source repository for the GitHub for Managers Universe Workshop.
 Be sure to follow the prerequisite(s) below before coming to the workshop to get started!_

-#### Prerequisites

 - :point_right: **GitHub Account.** If you don't already have an account with GitHub, sign up and create a new account at https://github.com/join before the workshop.
 - :point_right: **Heroku Account.** If you don't already have an account with Heroku, sign up and create a new account at https://signup.heroku.com/login before the workshop.
 - :point_right: Log in to both **GitHub** and **Heroku** just before the workshop begins!

+The instructions we will use during the workshop are located in [Workshop-Instructions.md](Workshop-Instructions.md).

 <hr>